-- How do I get started teaching American Indian Studies in Wisconsin?
+- How do I start integrating American Indian studies resources?

 - Which is the correct term – American Indian, Native American, or First Nations?